If you’ve seen any ad lately, chances are there’s something hashtagged in it.

 Hashtagging was first introduced in 2007 on Twitter as a way for users to find related content or conversations.
 Other popular social media networks, such as Facebook and LinkedIn, added it to their services within a few years.
 Marketers were quick to start using hashtags as a way to join those streams and promote their products or services.

-Hashtags have become an important component of social media marketing.
+Hashtags have become an important component of social media management.
 In fact, it’s hard to find a social media post that doesn’t have something hashtagged in it.

 For healthcare tech marketers, using hashtags is a powerful -- and free -- tool.
 They can help your company reach prospects, stay relevant, and not lose ground to your competition.